top of page

 8

-> Class open all age groups BUT players should not enter grade classes lower than their grade level or ability.
+• Class open for all age groups BUT players should not enter grade classes lower than their grade level or ability.

 9

-> Class open all age groups BUT players should not enter grade classes lower than their grade level or ability.
+• Class open for all age groups BUT players should not enter grade classes lower than their grade level or ability.

 10

-> Class only open to entrants aged Under 17.
+• Class only open to entrants aged 17 years old and under.

 10 mins